How to Make a Mint Julep, According to the Experts

 Here's our step-by-step guide on how to make a mint julep, along with expert insight from bartenders and one Southern beauty queen.

 You can’t have the Kentucky Derby without mint juleps, of course!
 This classic bourbon cocktail is the very backbone of Southern entertaining.
-(This beverage is its refreshing runner-up.)
+(Southern-style sweet tea is its refreshing runner-up.)

 “When I think of a mint julep, I think of the Derby, but also a day on the porch with company,” says Lynn Maggio, who was Mrs. Alabama in 2012.
 “I’d say a mint julep is a refreshing, social comfort and the very scent of spring and summer in the South.”
 But thanks to their utter deliciousness, mint juleps are now being sipped across the United States.

-For more on how to make a mint julep, check out our classic recipe.
+For more on how to make a mint julep, check out our classic mint julep recipe.
 Paired with the step-by-step guide below, you’ll be impressing guests in no time!

 Buy the right bourbon